 - Proposal 30-21 Extend Time for Completion of Incomplete: The time to complete an "I", incomplete grade is extended one year past the end of the course. - Proposal 33-21 Change Date for Withdrawal with a "W": Students are allowed to withdraw from a course with a "W" until Friday, December 11th (extended from Friday, Nov.
 6th). - Proposal 37-21 Pass/Low Pass/ Fail for Fall 2020: Grades are assigned using the normal grading process.
-Students will then have seven days to decide if they would like to switch any classes to Pass/Low Pass/Fail grading.
-Students should talk to their advisors and others on campus about the impact of this change: GPA, exurse gradit, generating degree requirements, financial aid, transfer gradit, using and course credit, academic standing, degree requirements, financial aid, transfer credit, visas, and acceptance into graduate or professional schools.
+Students will then have seven days to decide if they would like to switch any classes to Pass/Low Pass/Fail grading. - Students should talk to their advisors and others on campus about the impact of this change: GPA, course credit, academic standing, degree requirements, financial aid, transfer credit, visas, and acceptance into graduate or professional schools.